 About the Journal

-The module provides scope for creativity, for group work in a realistic context, and for the opportunity to revise some basic physics.
-It also gives the students an important insight into the formal process of submission, peer review and publishing.
+The module gives students an important insight into the process of peer review and scientific publishing.
+It provides scope for creativity, for group work in a realistic context, and for the opportunity to revise some basic physics.

-Split into small research groups, the students are asked to come up with ideas for, research, and write, short papers of no more than two pages, properly presented with formulae, diagrams, references etc.
+Split into small groups, the students are asked to come up with ideas for, research, and write, simple papers of no more than two pages, properly presented with formulae, diagrams, references etc.

 The groups referee each other’s work and sift out any ‘low quality’ papers containing mistakes or invalid conclusions in a process overseen by a student editorial board.